Automattic/regenerate-thumbnails/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.2.2 =
+Fixes lots of "Are you sure you want to do this?" error messages.

 = 2.2.1 =
 Fix the bottom bulk action dropdown.
 Thanks Stefan for pointing out the issue!